Get Outside and Experience Illinois Rivers

 Illinois has 120,00 miles of beautiful rivers waiting for you to visit.
 Illinois’ rivers and streams offer a diversity of landscape and wildlife, offering new sights and experiences for those who explore them.

-Our river experiences lists below have numerous outdoor recreation opportunities to enjoy, giving you plenty of reasons to get outside!
+Our River Experiences flyers list numerous outdoor recreation opportunities to enjoy, giving you plenty of reasons to get outside!

 The Illinois Department of Natural Resources has more information on hiking trail access, hunting, fishing, and other outdoor opportunities.